faster-cpython/benchmarking-public/results/bm-20230316-3.12.0a6+-034e2bf/bm-20230316-linux-x86_64-brandtbucher-de_epfreeze-3.12.0a6+-034e2bf-vs-base.md

 | Geometric mean          | (ref)                                                                  | 1.01x slower                                                        |

 Benchmark hidden because not significant (17): async_tree_memoization, djangocms, chameleon, sqlalchemy_imperative, sqlalchemy_declarative, scimark_sor, float, bench_mp_pool, hexiom, pprint_pformat, json_dumps, scimark_fft, asyncio_tcp, sympy_sum, xml_etree_process, nbody, thrift

+# HPT report

+- Reliability score: 100.00% likely to be slow
+- 90% likely to have a slowdown of 1.00x
+- 95% likely to have a slowdown of 1.00x
+- 99% likely to have a slowdown of 1.00x